Barcino44/microservice-app-example/README.md

 ### Redis policies

-- We proved the positive rule with the communication with TODO's.
+*We proved the positive rule with the communication with TODO's.*
-- Because is the actual version of redis does not have tools to prove connectivity with other service, we can the deny-all policy is correct.
+*Because the actual version of redis does not have tools to prove connectivity with other service, we can affirm that the deny-all policy is correct.*

 <p align="center">
   <img width="1257" height="158" alt="image" src="https://github.com/user-attachments/assets/2a7bf364-730c-435c-8713-f82ae9e6d1ac" />